-- Covers your whole body, preferably with abrasion resistant material in vulnerable areas
+- For the best protection, riding gear should cover your whole body, preferably with impact protectors in vulnerable areas

-- Protects your feet – leather boots should overlap the pants and protect the shins, ankles and insteps.
+- Leather boots should overlap the pants and protect the shins, ankles and insteps.
 Zip or velcro fasteners will stop the boot coming off and protective toe covers stop wear when changing gears.